syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Background color of the grid cells in the SfDataGrid.
+            Background color of the remaining area other than rows/columns is rendered in DataGrid.
             <br/>
             <br/>
         </td>